gravity-ui/date-utils/README.md

 # @gravity-ui/date-utils

-Helpers to manage work with date.
+Helpers to manage work with dates.

 ## Install